salvois/LargeXlsx/README.md

   * **Nothing**: a cell containing no value, that will usually be deserialized as `null`.
   * **Inline string**: a string of text that is written directly into the cell; this is in contrast with a different functionality of the XLSX file format, which can support a global look-up table of strings, and just the string index into the cell; the latter functionality is not supported because it is inherently incompatible with streamed write.
 If the string is `null` the method falls back on the "Nothing" case.
-  * **Number**: a numeric constant, that will be interpreted as a `double` value; conveniency overloads accepting `int` and `decimal` are provided, but the under the hood the value will be converted to `double` because it is the only numeric type truly supported by the XLSX file format.
+  * **Number**: a numeric constant, that will be interpreted as a `double` value; convenience overloads accepting `int` and `decimal` are provided, but the under the hood the value will be converted to `double` because it is the only numeric type truly supported by the XLSX file format.

 This is the list of supported overloads: